jasonaaronwilson/omni-c/README.md

 ## Omni C Syntax

 The general rule is that the familar C syntax should be used except where it interferes with other goals.
 Especially important are C expressions - we can deviate much more at program level constructs like typedef.

 The full syntax with examples will be provided in another file.

 ### Samples

 ```
+// Files can contains code to place in multiple name spaces. namespace headers
+// extend to the end of file or the next namespace declaration.
-namespace std::collections {
+namespace std::collections::printer;

+import std:collections::iterator;

-byte_array*, error pretty_print(object object) {
+byte_array*, error pretty_print(reference object) {
+   // switch is able to switch on the type contained in an object reference.
-   switch(ovject.type) {
+   switch(object.type) {
       case int64 | uint64 | float64 | float32:
         return pretty_print_number(ref);
       case string: